 Entrance of Vinh Trang Pagoda

-From the colours of various types of crockery, the ancient artisans have skillfully arranged many paintings illustrating the Buddha’s stories, folk tales, themes of the four supernatural creatures, flowers, leaves, clouds… great colour like a picture.
+From the colors of various types of crockery, the ancient artisans have skillfully arranged many paintings illustrating the Buddha’s stories, folk tales, themes of the four supernatural creatures, flowers, leaves, clouds… with great color like a picture.

 Entrance of Vinh Trang Pagoda

-In particular, the pagoda’s façade is decorated in a harmonious European-Asian architectural style, featuring slender columns, curved arches, reliefs of the eight fairy-riding animals from the Renaissance period, Roman-style arches, French iron wool, and Japanese ceramic tiles.
+In particular, the pagoda’s façade is decorated in a harmonious European-Asian architectural style, featuring slender columns, curved arches, reliefs of the eight fairy-riding animals from the Renaissance, Roman-style arches, French ironwork, and Japanese ceramic tiles.
 Inside the main hall and the ancestral house, the architecture is boldly Vietnamese with wooden statues skillfully and delicately carved.

 Inside the main hall